Tangerine-Community/Tangerine/docs/developer/deletion-strategy.md

 ## Introduction:

+To delete a case in Editor, click the "Trashcan" button to the right of the case ID in the "breadcrumbs" area at the top of the case document.
+This adds `archived:true` to the case document as well as all eventForm responses for the case.

+The client search index code filters out docs with the `archived:true` flag.
+You may need to create an update with the `await window['T'].search.createIndex()` to initiate indexing on client if data has already been collected on a tablet.

+## Deleting a record in Tangerine manually on the server

-Our goal is to have deletions on the client to follow deletions on the server.
-Sadly, this is not possible yet.
-For now, we will focus on deleting data on the server.
+When using this manual method, deletions on the client do not follow deletions on the server.

-## Deleting a record in Tangerine manually

 Open the document in Fauxton.
 Click the "Delete" button on the right hand side of the header to delete.
 This will create a bare-bones document that includes the _deleted" flag.
 By default, deleted docs are not included in replication; however, there is a way to query them (see below).